-The academy will engage with the Diocese in the Multi Academy Trusts for the mutual benefit of all Diocesan schools.
 The academy will continue with a planned maximum number of 1,740 students on roll (inc post 16).

 The academy has a strong record in successfully delivering capital projects, often funded through ESFA grants and its own reserves.
-In 2019/20 we will look to:
+In 2020/21 we: